anima-wg/signed-grasp/draft-carpenter-anima-grasp-ext-sign.md

 1. The above describes a "voluntary-to-verify" signature, i.e. nodes that do not support COSE signing can simply ignore the signature.
 Is this OK, or do we also need a "mandatory-to-verify" version?

 2. Is the current arbitrary limitation to 256 option types necessary?

+3. Should the signature be applied to an objective instead of a whole message?

 # Implementation Status \[RFC Editor: please remove]